idispatch75/mythic-gme-adventures/docs/user_manual.md

 and continue when warned about an Adventure mismatch, which occurs when the ID of the Adventure in the file does not match the ID of the Adventure you are restoring.

+## Adventure screen

+On smartphone, the App is split in 3 sections:
+- Oracles: where you can roll on the Fate chart, Meaning tables and dice.
+This should be your go-to tab while you play a scene.
+- Scenes: where you can manage your adventure using the Mythic tools: the Threads and Characters lists, the Chaos factor and the Scenes.
+This is where you should go to start a new scene.
+- More: where you manage the data of your adventure: the threads and characters you created to fill the Mythic lists, player characters and notes.

+## Threads and Characters lists

+There are two lists for Threads/Characters:
+- the "active" list is the list as in Mythic book, where you can have several instances of the same thread/character, which is represented by a counter on the right that you can modify accordingly.
+This representation was chosen to save space.
+This list can be found in the "Scenes > Threads/Characters" on smartphone, or on the top of the screen on desktop in full screen.
+- the "management" list lists the individual threads/characters, which will still be available even if they are no more present in the "active" list.
+This allows you to have a history of all your threads/characters, even if they are no more active in the Mythic sense.
+You can click on the "+" icon to add them to the "active" list or increment their counter if they are already there.
+This list is used for managing threads/characters in the App and is not part of the Mythic workflow.
+It can be found in "More > Threads/Characters" on smartphone, or in the Threads/Characters tab on desktop in full screen.

+You can create a thread/character from both lists.
+If you create it from the "active" list, it will be added to the "management" list and also added to the "active" list with a counter of 1.
+If you create it from the "management" list, you have to manually add it to the "active" list with the "+" icon if you wish.

+If you decrement a thread/character to 0 in the "active" list, it will be removed from this list but not from the "management" list, where you can add it back to the "active" list if need be.

+## Roll Log

+You can copy to the clipboard the result of a Meaning Table roll by pressing the roll result at least 1 second.
+This is available in the Roll log and in the bottom sheet displayed when rolling on smartphones.

+## Global Settings

+- *Allow to roll "Choose" in the Characters and Threads lists*
+  In Mythic rules, when you roll on a List,
+	you may end up rolling an entry that does not have a thread or character, in which case you have to Choose an item yourself.
+	If you don't want to have to choose and always want to roll a valid entry, then uncheck this setting.

 ## Storage